ajgon/ansible-gitdeploy/README.md

     vi roles/autodeploy/vars/main.yml

-And you're ready to rock!
+This script expects, that you have either apache or nginx installed on the server.
+If you do - you're ready to rock!

     ansible-playbook -s -i ansible-inventory main.yml